JustinGoheen/lightning-pod-archive/README.md

 - [material-sphinx](https://github.com/JustinGoheen/material-sphinx) (Sphinx-autodoc + [material for mkdocs](https://squidfunk.github.io/mkdocs-material/))

 Security minded engineers can opt for [deepsource](https://deepsource.io/), [pyre/pysa](https://pyre-check.org/), or [Bandit](https://github.com/PyCQA/bandit) for Python code coverage, and GitHub's [CodeQL](https://github.com/github/codeql-action) for general coverage.
 This template uses deepsource (account required) and CodeQL.

+> `requirements.txt` has been organized according to purpose so that users can delete unneccesary dependencies prior to installing locally or running in Gitpod.

 ### M1 powered Macs